-There’s no question that Private Equity is booming.
-Investors have allocated more capital to this space over the past five years than at any time in history, according to Bain & Company’s Global Private Equity Report 2018.
-In addition, Pitchbook reported that a remarkable 23 startups have earned unicorn valuations so far this year.
+There’s no question that private equity is booming.
+Investors have allocated more capital to this space over the past five years than at any time in history, according to Bain & Company’s Global Private Equity Report.

-It’s no longer enough to simply put together a nice looking report with pie charts and bar graphs.
+It’s no longer enough to simply use private equity tools to put together a nice-looking report with pie charts and bar graphs.
 These days, the success of your business depends on understanding the impact of the relevant data—and sharing it openly with all stakeholders involved.
 After all, if you don’t, your competitors surely will.

-Of course, the first step—before you even adopt a software solution—is to determine the information about which you want to be transparent.
-With that list in hand, your firm can create a process to collect the relevant data, whether it’s financial or non-financial, and share it with your LPs.
+Of course, the critical first step before adopting a solution is to determine the information that is most important to you and your investors.
+This typically is not all information, of course.
+So, with that list in hand, your firm can create a process to collect the relevant data—whether it’s financial or non-financial—and build it into the tool.

-It’s also worth noting that members of the C-Suite are calling transparency critical, according to Deloitte’s Effective Investor Relations (IR): Lessons from the Trenches:
+It’s also worth noting that members of the C-Suite consider transparency critical.
+According to Deloitte’s Effective Investor Relations (IR): Lessons from the Trenches:

 “In our case, management is executing on a five-year turnaround plan….and helping investors understand what the milestones are and what they can reasonably expect along the way is incredibly valuable,” says Rob Binns, former VP of Investor Relations at Hewlett-Packard, who now serves as CFO and VP of HP Software.
 The feedback from investors, he adds, is that “they welcome an honest, straightforward story—they don’t want to be sold to, they don’t want to be spun to.”

-Altvia has developed data and technology solutions specifically for the needs of private equity firms like yours.
-Our AIM solution combines the Salesforce platform with Answers, our BI tool that connects your data and Investor Correspondence to provide clear, secure, and easy-to-understand reports and communications to LPs.
+Altvia has developed advanced data and technology solutions specifically for the needs of private equity firms like yours.
+Our CRM combines the Salesforce platform with an email marketing tool to provide clear, secure, and easy-to-understand reports and communications to LPs.